Cheema-T/WDSS_Project_KTJ/README.md

 Group Project submitted by Joy Martin and Tehreem Cheema for the KTJ website for the Web Development Server Side Project.

 Sources:
 We created our project using the help of tutorials/example code provided from the Web Development module.
-We used some images from the web such as the book covers (Harry Potter, Pride and Prejudice) from Google, as well as the book image also from Google.
+We used some images from the web such as the book covers (Harry Potter (www.bloomsbury.com/ca/harry-potter-and-the-philosophers-stone-9781408855652/), Pride and Prejudice (https://www.easons.com/pride-and-prejudice-jane-austen-9780141439518)) from Google, as well as the book image also from Google.

 Contribution Statement:
 Our team members for this project included Joy Martin (B00153218),Tehreem Cheema (B00159780) and Ken Nguyen (B00).
 We used OneDrive for version control.